Hopefully, you are not reading this in the early morning hours!

 7. Go To Sleep

-Finally, if you have prepared for tomorrow’s assault on the mice in your attic, you can go to sleep.
+Finally, if you have prepared for tomorrow’s assault on the mice in your attic, you can sleep.

 Sure, it is going to be tough to go to sleep.
-If it is the early hours of the morning, you will need to get some sleep so you have the energy to go mouse hunting in the morning.
+If it is the early morning hours, you will need to sleep to have the energy to go mouse hunting in the morning.

-Mice are not going to cause total devastation overnight, so there is no need to panic too much.
+Mice will not cause total devastation overnight, so there is no need to panic too much.
 They will be looking for bedding and food.

 Frequently Asked Questions